How Much Does It Cost to Start a Trucking Company?

 • Business Line of Credit: A business line of credit offers a flexible credit line where funds renew as you pay off your debt.
 Shorter repayment periods and minimum withdrawal requirements make this better for companies with high short-term needs.

-• Freight Factoring: Freight factoring is an extremely popular option for owner-operators in need of funding for their trucking business.
+• Freight Factoring: Freight factoring is an extremely popular option for carriers in need of funding for their trucking business.
 Because of its popularity, we’ll discuss this financing option a bit more in-depth.

 Freight factoring is a process in which you sell your outstanding invoices to a factoring company.
 The invoice factoring company provides a lump sum of 80-90% of the invoice’s total value upfront.
 After the factoring company collects on the invoice, you receive the remaining balance of the invoice minus a small factoring fee.